Customs Advice

 Duties & Taxes

-Customs and duties and taxes may be applied to all parcels travelling outside of Great Britain.
+Customs, delivery duties and taxes may be applied to all parcels travelling outside of Great Britain.
 This will depend on the value, the item(s) and the purpose of shipment.

 If an IOSS number is not provided during the booking journey, customs officials will contact the recipient for payment if there is any duty owed, and this will need to be paid before the parcel is released.